51Degrees/specifications/pipeline-specification/wip/features/properties.md

 process function will return immediately, but the element that makes use of its property value will just need to wait for the background task to finish anyway.

-TODO - Should we even be including this feature?
-What's the point if it doesn't actually work in most real world situations?
+<span style="color:yellow">TODO - Should we even be including this feature?
+What's the point if it doesn't
+actually work in most real world situations?
+It would probably make more sense if this were referred to as deferred execution, which could be useful if some expensive transformation is required to get results which it would be better to defer until tit is known that the value is needed.
+Weighed against this are scenarios where data needs to be wrangled from native objects and the native object released as soon as possible ...</span>